-3.1.1.
-Changes in climate.
-Spatial distribution of temperature and precipitation changes (AOVC-8K minus AOVC-0K) is presented in Fig. 7.
-System response is determined by seasonal asymmetry in orbital forcing, lowered atmospheric CO_2 concentration, and interaction between atmosphere, ocean, and vegetation [Ganopolski et al., 1998].
-The northern winter season is slightly cooler $(0.5-1^{\circ}C)$ in a zone from 30°S to 60°N, especially over the continents (Fig. 7,A).
-This cooling was not observed in the mid-Holocene simulation with the previous CLIMBER-2 version [Ganopolski et al., 1998], particularly because now we account for decreased atmospheric CO_2 concentration that corresponds to ca. 0.2°C global cooling.
+30° S to 60° N, especially over the continents (Figure 7a).
+This cooling was not observed in the mid-Holocene simulation with the previous CLIMBER-2 version [Ganopolski et al., 1998], particularly because now we account for decreased atmospheric CO2 concentration that corresponds to ca. 0.2°C global cooling.
 However, similar to our previous results, there is a winter warming up to 2°C over the Arctic ocean and continents north of 70°N, which is explained by the decreased sea ice area and sea ice-albedo feedback amplified via forest-temperature feedback.
-In this season (austral summer), there is a decline in precipitation over land in the tropics, which is especially significant (up to 1 mm day^{-1}) over Southern America.
+In this season (austral summer), there is a decline in precipitation over land in the tropics, which is especially significant (up to 1 mm d^{-1}) over southern America.
 This is mainly explained by a decrease in the land-ocean temperature gradient.
 As a result, lateral monsoon weakens and moisture convergence over continents decreases.

-During the northern summer, a warming of up to 3°C is pronounced over land in the northern hemisphere and tropical land in the southern hemisphere.
-A warming due to increased summer insolation is amplified by feedbacks between the components of the climate system (Fig. 7,B).
+[26] During the northern summer, a warming of up to 3°C is pronounced over land in the Northern Hemisphere and tropical land in the Southern Hemisphere.
+A warming due to increased summer insolation is amplified by feedbacks between the components of the climate system (Figure 7b).
 Due to the large heat capacity of the ocean, seasonal changes in solar radiation result in much smaller temperature changes over the ocean than over the land.
-Summer precipitation increases significantly (by 1-1.5 mm day^{-1}) in the North Africa and in the Asian subtropical regions (Fig. 7,D), mainly as a result of intensified monsoon-type circulation which is amplified by vegetation-precipitation feedback [Claussen and Gayler, 1997; Ganopolski et al., 1998].
-The wetter conditions in the northern East Asia are explained by intensified monsoon-type circulation, increased forest cover, and subsequent increase in moisture convergence.
+Summer precipitation increases significantly (by 1-1.5mm d^{-1}) in the North Africa and in the Asian subtropical regions (Figure 7d), mainly as a result of intensified monsoon-type circulation which is amplified by vegetation-precipitation feedback [Claussen and Gayler, 1997; Ganopolski et al., 1998].
+The wetter conditions in the northern East Asia are explained by intensified monsoontype circulation, increased forest cover, and subsequent increase in moisture convergence.

-In southern Europe, summer precipitation are lower by 0.5 mm/day due to several reasons.
-First, westerlies in the middle latitudes in the Northern hemisphere are reduced in summer due to: (a) a decrease in the equator-to-pole temperature difference; (b) development of a cyclone-type component of atmospheric circulation around North Africa in response to a lowering of the sea level pressure.
+[27] In southern Europe, summer precipitation are lower by 0.5 mm d^{-1} due to several reasons.
+First, westerlies in the middle latitudes in the Northern Hemisphere are reduced in summer due to (1) a decrease in the equatorto-pole temperature difference and (2) development of a cyclone-type component of atmospheric circulation around North Africa in response to a lowering of the sea level pressure.
 Weakening of westerlies reduces eastward moisture flux in spite of intensified evaporation over Atlantic.
 Second, a development of the ascending branch of vertical velocity in low and middle troposphere over North Africa is compensated in the model via formation of correspondent descending branch over southern Europe, which suppress precipitation over the latter region.
 Third, an increase in the surface air temperature over the land is more pronounced than over the ocean.
 All factors contribute to a noticeable decrease in the relative humidity over southern Europe.

-Changes in the annual near surface air temperature are 0.1° C and 0.2° C for the globe and the northern hemisphere, respectively.
-Changes in the temperature over the southern hemisphere and global sea surface temperature (SST) are negligible.
-The hypothesis of decreased SSTs during the early Holocene discussed by Indermuhle et al. [1999] is not supported by CLIMBER-2 simulation.
-The thermohaline circulation in the Northern Atlantic is slightly weaker (by 0.2 Sv).
+[28] Changes in the annual near surface air temperature are 0.1°C and 0.2°C for the globe and the Northern Hemisphere, respectively.
+Changes in the temperature over the Southern Hemisphere and global sea surface temperature (SST) are negligible.
+The hypothesis of decreased SSTs during the early Holocene discussed by Indermühle et al. [1999] is not supported by CLIMBER-2 simulation.
+The thermohaline circulation in the northern Atlantic is slightly weaker (by 0.2 Sv).

 3.1.2.
-Changes in vegetation cover and terrestrial carbon balance.
-Changes in the vegetation structure (AOVC-8K minus AOVC-0K) are presented in Fig. 8.
-Most remarkable changes in terms of vegetation cover are seen in the Afro-Asian northern subtropical regions, north-eastern Asia and high northern latitudes.
+Changes in Vegetation Cover and Terrestrial Carbon Balance

+[29] Changes in the vegetation structure (AOVC-8K minus AOVC-0K) are presented in Figure 8.
+Most remarkable changes in terms of vegetation cover are seen in the Afro-Asian northern subtropical regions, northeastern Asia and high northern latitudes.